decred/dcrwallet/rpc/documentation/api.md

 - `int32 first_new_block_height`: The height of the first new block added to the main chain.
 Only non-zero when `fetched_headers_count` is not zero.

+- `bytes main_chain_tip_block_hash`: The hash of the main chain tip block after the fetched headers have been applied to the previous tip.

+- `int32 main_chain_tip_block_height`: The height of the main chain tip block after the fetched headers have been applied to the previous tip.

 **Expected errors:**